Connor Wong Preview, Player Props: Red Sox vs. Astros

-Connor Wong -- with a slugging percentage of .462 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Houston Astros, with Justin Verlander on the mound, on August 22 at 8:10 PM ET.
+Connor Wong -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the hill, on August 23 at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Yankees.
+In his previous game, he went 1-for-4 with a double against the Astros.

 Connor Wong Game Info & Props vs. the Astros